-The Company expects to obtain an increase in its share of the tax basis of the assets of TWM LLC when LLC Interests are redeemed or exchanged by the Continuing LLC Owners and in connection with certain other qualifying transactions.
+The Company expects to obtain an increase in its share of the tax basis of the assets of TWM LLC when LLC Interests are redeemed or exchanged by Continuing LLC Owners and in connection with certain other qualifying transactions.
 This increase in tax basis may have the effect of reducing the amounts that the Corporation would otherwise pay in the future to various tax authorities.
 Pursuant to the Tax Receivable Agreement, the Corporation is required to make cash payments to the Continuing LLC Owners equal to 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that the Corporation actually realizes (or in some circumstances are deemed to realize) as a result of certain future tax benefits to which the Corporation may become entitled.
 The Corporation expects to benefit from the remaining 50% of tax benefits, if any, that the Corporation may actually realize.
 See Note 6 - Tax Receivable Agreement for further details.
 The tax benefit has been recognized in deferred tax assets on the condensed consolidated statement of financial condition.

-In connection with the completion of the Reorganization Transactions, the Corporation received 96,933,192 LLC Interests and Refinitiv received 96,933,192 shares of Class B common stock ("Refinitiv Contribution").
+In connection with the Reorganization Transactions, a Refinitiv entity was contributed to the Corporation, pursuant to which the Corporation received 96,933,192 LLC Interests and Refinitiv received 96,933,192 shares of Class B common stock ("Refinitiv Contribution").
 As a result of the Refinitiv Contribution, the Company assumed the tax liabilities of the contributed entity.
-The contributed entity is under audit by the State of New Jersey for the tax years 2012 through 2015 and is appealing a tax assessment from an audit by the State of New Jersey for the tax years 2008 through 2011.
-As of both June 30, 2022 and December 31, 2021, the tax liability related to the Refinitiv Contribution was \$2.7 million and is included within accounts payable, accrued expenses and other liabilities on the condensed consolidated statement of financial condition.
+The contributed entity is under audit by the State of New Jersey for the tax years 2012 - 2015 and is appealing a tax assessment from an audit by the State of New Jersey for the tax years 2008 - 2011.
+As of March 31, 2023 and December 31, 2022, the tax liability related to the Refinitiv Contribution was \$3.0 million and \$2.7 million, respectively, included within accounts payable, accrued expenses and other liabilities on the condensed consolidated statements of financial condition.
 The Company is indemnified by Refinitiv for these tax liabilities that were assumed by the Company as a result of the Refinitiv Contribution.
-As of both June 30, 2022 and December 31, 2021, \$2.7 million is included in other assets on the condensed consolidated statements of financial condition related to this related party indemnification.
+As of March 31, 2023 and December 31, 2022, \$3.0 million and \$2.7 million, respectively, is included in receivable and due from affiliates on the condensed consolidated statements of financial condition related to this related party indemnification.